MLanguage/mlang/README.md

 There is currently no legal guarantee of any kind about the correctness of the code produced by the Mlang compiler, or by the results produced by the interpreter of Mlang.
-However, authors have been in contact with DGFiP to validate Mlang, and the system passes all the private DGFiP tests as of Sept.
-2022 for the version of the source files responsible for computing the tax on the 2018, 2019, 2020 and 2021 income.
+However, authors have been working closely with the DGFiP to validate Mlang, and the system passes all the private DGFiP tests as of Sept.
+2026 for the version of the source files responsible for computing the tax the 2018 to 2024.

 ## Installation

 Mlang is implemented in OCaml.
-To manage dependencies, [install opam](https://opam.ocaml.org/doc/Install.html) and switch to a version of OCaml that is at least 4.0.9.
+To manage dependencies, [install opam](https://opam.ocaml.org/doc/Install.html) and switch to a version of OCaml that is at least 4.14.2.
 In order to support multi-precision floating-point computation, you will need also need to install the MPFR library.

 For Debian-based distributions, simply invoke